dnanexus/dnanexus-example-applets/docs/_posts/2018-04-23-samtools_count.md

 counts_txt_id=$(dx upload "${mappings_bam_prefix}.txt" --brief)
 ```

-{% include note.html content="While job containers are an integral part of the execution process a deeper discussion goes out of scope of a basic tutorial.
+{% include note.html content="While job containers are an integral part of the execution process, a deeper discussion goes out of scope of a basic tutorial.
 Review the [Containers for Execution](https://wiki.dnanexus.com/API-Specification-v1.0.0/Containers-for-Execution) wiki page for more information." %}

 ## Associate With Output
 The output of an applet must be declared before the applet is even built.
 Looking back to the `dxapp.json` file, we see the following: